DivanshSachdeva/Home-Automation/README.md

        For API docs of swagger: localhost:3000/api-docs
        For UI of swagger: localhost:3000/docs

-Step4: Import the HomeAutomation collection in postman provided in Postman folder.
+Step4: Import the HomeAutomation.postman_collection in postman provided in Postman folder.

 Step5: Run all the HTTP request through postman collection and verify the results.